BerkeleyLab/upcxx/INSTALL.md

 This support requires one of the following native network conduit configurations, and the current/default version of GASNet-EX:

-* ibv-conduit with recent Mellanox-branded InfiniBand network hardware
+* ibv-conduit with recent NVIDIA/Mellanox-branded InfiniBand network hardware
 * ofi-conduit on HPE Cray EX with HPE Slingshot-11 (cxi provider)
 * ofi-conduit on HPE Cray EX with HPE Slingshot-10 (verbs provider)